Toggling stiffness via multistability: Abstract

 \section{Abstract}

-Mechanical metamaterials enable unconventional and programmable mechanical responses through structural design rather than material composition.
-In this work, we introduce a multistable mechanical metamaterial that exhibits a toggleable stiffness effect, where the effective shear stiffness switches discretely between stable configurations.
-The mechanical analysis of surrogate beam models of the unit cell reveal that this behavior originates from the rotation transmitted by the support beams to the curved beam, which governs the balance between bending and axial deformation.
-The stiffness ratio between the two states of the unit cell can be tuned by varying the slenderness of the support beams or by incorporating localized hinges that modulate rotational transfer.
-Experiments on 3D-printed prototypes validate the numerical predictions, confirming consistent stiffness toggling across different geometries.
+Variable stiffness is a key capability in biological and robotic systems, enabling adaptive interaction across tasks and environments.
+Mechanical metamaterials offer an alternative to conventional mechatronic solutions by encoding stiffness variation directly into monolithic structural architectures, reducing the need for discrete assemblies.
+Here, we introduce a multistable mechanical metamaterial that exhibits a toggleable stiffness effect in which the effective shear stiffness switches discretely between stable mechanical configurations.
+Mechanical analysis of surrogate beam models of the unit cell reveals that this behavior originates from the rotation transmitted by the support beams to the curved beam, governing the balance between bending and axial deformation.
+Consequently, the shear stiffness ratio between the two states can be tuned by varying the slenderness of the support beams or by incorporating localized hinges that modulate rotational transfer.
+Experiments on 3D-printed prototypes validate the numerical predictions and confirm consistent stiffness toggling across different geometries.
 Finally, we demonstrate a monolithic soft clutch that leverages this effect to achieve programmable, stepwise stiffness modulation.
-This work establishes a design strategy for toggleable stiffness using multistable metamaterials, paving the way for adaptive, lightweight, and autonomous systems in soft robotics and smart structures.
+This work establishes a design strategy for toggleable stiffness using multistable metamaterials, with potential applications in soft robotics and smart structures where adaptive compliance is of paramount importance.

+\textbf{Acknowledgements} This research is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2193/1 – 390951807.